Ladme/groan/README.md

 ## Groan selection language

 Groan library and its associated programs use "Groan selection language" to specify selections of atoms.
 Groan selection language is similar to the selection language used by VMD.
+You can play around with the groan selection language using [gselect](https://github.com/Ladme/gselect).

 ### Basic queries
 Select atoms based on their: